guiltygyoza/blog/_pages/now.markdown

 {: refdef}

 ### Last updated
-May.
+Jul.
 2024 in Taipei, Taiwan

 ### Current focus
 Adding RAM to the world computer.